 The academy participates in the Local Authority Fair Access Protocol.
-This cover, for example, children who have moved into our area after the normal admission round, or who need to move academy/school as a result of severe bullying or social issues.
-Children qualifying under the Fair Access Protocol may be offered a place even if there are no places available in the relevant year group and may take priority for admission over children on the waiting list.
+This covers, for example, children who have moved into our area after the normal admission round.
+Children qualifying under the Fair Access Protocol, where it operates may be offered a place even if there are no places available in the relevant year group and may take priority for admission over children on the waiting list.

-Appeals

-Arrangements for appeals panels
+Appeals- Arrangements for appeals panels

 Parents will have the right of appeal to an Independent Appeal Panel if they are dissatisfied with an admission decision of the academy.
-The Appeal Panel, which will be convened by the Hereford Diocese, or another independent body, will be independent of the Academy.
+The Appeal Panel will be convened by an external independent body, on behalf of the Trust

 The arrangements for Appeals will be in line with the School Admission Appeals Code published by the Department for Education (DFE), which means that parents will have 20 school days from national offer day in which to submit an appeal.
 Appeal hearings will be held within 40 school days of the deadline for the lodging of appeals.
 The determination of the appeal panel will be made in accordance with the School Admission Appeals Code and is binding on all parties.
-The academy will prepare guidance for parents about how the appeals process will work and will provide parents with a named contact who can answer any enquiries they may have about the process.
+The academy will provide guidance for parents about how the appeals process will work and will provide parents with a named contact who can answer any enquiries they may have about the process.

-Parents who wish their children to attend Ludlow Primary School are most welcome to visit.
-Arrangements can be made through contacting the school office at Ludlow Primary School Email: admin@ludlowprimaryschool.co.uk or telephone 01584 873602.
+Parents who wish their children to attend the academy are most welcome to visit.
+Arrangements can be made through contacting The School office (on either site by phone) or by email to admin@ludlowprimaryschool.co.uk